-As shown in Fig. \ref{fig:loss}, Where ${L}_{detail}$ is to calculate the mean square error loss between the high-frequency feature map ($I_{g1}$, $I_{g2}$, $I_{g3}$) and the gradient image of the original image, and then we accumulate these three losses.
-The detailed calculation formula of $L_{detail}$ is presented as follows:
+As shown in Fig. \ref{fig:loss}, ${L}_{detail}$ calculates the mean square error loss between the high-frequency feature map ($I_{g1}$, $I_{g2}$, $I_{g3}$) and the gradient the input image and accumulates them.
+The loss, $L_{detail}$, is formally defined as

-Where $I_{ori}$ is the input source image and $I_{g\text{-}i}$ is the $ith$ high-frequency image.
+where $I_{ori}$ is the input source image and $I_{g\text{-}i}$ is the $ith$ high-frequency image.
 The $MSE(X,Y)$ is the mean square error between $X$ and $Y$.
 The gradient image of the original image is obtained by using the Laplacian gradient operator $Gradient()$.
-The Laplacian operator performs a mathematical convolution operation in Equ.\ref{equ:mc}.
+The Laplacian operator performs a mathematical convolution operation according to Equ.\ref{equ:mc}.

-In Equ.\ref{equ:total}, ${L}_{semantic}$ is a data distribution loss.
-We calculate a strong supervised loss of the high-frequency image, and calculate a strong supervised loss of the reconstructed image below.
-We hope that the low-frequency semantic block learn to extract deep semantic information, rather than giving it an answer to let it remember the answer.
-At the same time, we cannot give a suitable low-frequency image to the network for reference.
-The low-frequency information is definitely not a simply down-sampled image.
-But if the network does not have any loss function, it is difficult to get the low-frequency image we really want.
-Therefore, we use the down-sampled images as an approximate data distribution of low frequency images, so that the low-frequency results generated by our network can be in the "low frequency domain" space.
-The experiment in the next section proves that this loss is indeed very effective.